 Stephen Alvarez (Class of '83) Photojournalist and National Geographic photographer

 Sean Bridgers (Class of '86) Actor, writer, producer and director

 Saxby Chambliss (Class of '62) U.S. Senator

 George Garrett (Class of '46) American poet and novelist, former poet laureate of Virginia

 William Glenn (Class of '32) Cardiac surgeon who co-created an early version of an artificial heart

-“The more I talk to my classmates at college, the more I realize I went to high school in heaven.”
+“The more I talked to my classmates at college, the more I realized I went to high school in heaven.”